"When the student is ready, the teacher appears."

 Obedience and the Seeker

-The Seeker archetype is driven to find truth, to discover what is real.
+The Seeker is driven to find truth, to discover what is real.

 Healthy obedience in the Seeker:

-Serves learning: It speeds growth by trusting proven paths.
+Serves learning: Speeds growth by trusting proven paths.

-Stays temporary: It is a phase of development, not a permanent state.
+Stays temporary: A phase of development, not a permanent state.

-Honors the flame: It serves truth, not the teacher's authority.
+Honors the flame: Serves truth, not the teacher's authority.

 The Seeker knows that obedience to a worthy teacher is wisdom, not weakness.